 If you convince yourself it’s gonna work, it’s gonna work.
 The mind is a very powerful ally.

 Yasmina says she and her husband are currently cooking their way through The Wild Diet, because her husband wants to tone up his abs!
 That’s great!
-If you want to join her, head over to www.wilddietbook.com.
-To stay up to date on fantastic podcasts like this one, articles, health news, freebies and more, sign up for the newsletter at fatburningman.com.
+If you want to join her, grab a copy of the book, and check out our Wild30 Fat Los System.